Armed Forces and COVID-19

 In June 2020, the European Parliament published a briefing on reviewing social and employment policy recommendations made by European and international organisations in relation to the coronavirus crisis.
 The European Parliament Think Tank also published information on CSDP missions and coronavirus .

 In June 2020, the European Commission published a directive amending Annex III to the Biological Agents Directive 2000/54/EC to classify COVID-19 as a biological agent known to infect humans.
 A EUROMIL factsheet about the process and next steps is available here.

 The EU Agency for Fundamental Rights has published EU country studies and bulletins on the fundamental rights protection in the context of the COVID-19 pandemic.
 The project outlines some measures EU Member States have put in place to protect public health during the COVID-19 pandemic.
 The first bulletin is available here.
 The second report is available here.
 The third report is available here.
+The fourth report is available here.
 The FRA has also called for protection of workers’ fundamental rights in tackling impact of fundamental rights.